umaucher/score/docs/process/guidance/contribution_request/index.rst

   Simple *PR* based contribution request workflow overview

 Content in general may contain features, requirements, architectural designs, modules, components, detailed designs, implementations and source code, tests, process descriptions, any documentations, guidelines, tutorials, tools, or infrastructure topics and more of the *SCORE* project.
-In case of doubt or for any other input we strongly encourage to open a *GitHub Issue* (:need:`GD_GUIDL__Issue_Guidance`) first.
+In case of doubt or for any other input we strongly encourage to open a *GitHub Issue* (:need:`GD_GUIDL__Issue_Guideline`) first.

 The *PR* should provide all required information of the new or changed content.
 Therefore the *SCORE* project provides content specific templates, which the contributor (:need:`Contributor <RL_contributor>`) must use for his *PR* (ToDo link here to the templates overview).
 Templates may be *PR* templates, *GitHub Issue* templates and also additional document or work product templates.